George Altman: Monarchs and Cubs

 But the Cubs suffered through an embarrassing, ninth-place season, losing over 100 games.
 In the 1962–1963 offseason, Altman became a major piece in a six-player trade with the St. Louis Cardinals that brought pitchers Larry Jackson and Lindy McDaniel to Chicago.
 It was considered a big trade, as the Cubs were giving up their best hitter to bolster their pitching.
-However, Altman would not again reach the hitting prowess he achieved in 1961-62.
+However, Altman would not again reach the hitting prowess he achieved in 1961–62.

 St. Louis Cardinals, New York Mets, Cubs

-He became the Cardinals' starting right fielder and played a role in a pennant race that saw the Redbirds challenge the eventual world champion Los Angeles Dodgers into late September before a six-game losing streak from September 16-24 took them from one game out of first place to 6.5 games back, and doomed their chances.
+Altman became the Cardinals' starting right fielder and played a role in a pennant race that saw the Redbirds challenge the eventual world champion Los Angeles Dodgers into late September before a six-game losing streak from September 16–24 took them from one game out of first place to 6.5 games back, and doomed their chances.
 They finished in second place, six games behind the Dodgers.
 Altman started 111 games in right field, principally splitting time in right field with Gary Kolb (19 starts) and Charlie James (21 starts).

 But Altman's production declined, as he was platooned and started only against right-handed pitching; his average fell 44 points to .274, and he hit only nine home runs.
 He still had the fifth best fielding percentage among NL right fielders.